 The School is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.

-The School carries commercial insurance for these risks of loss, including worker's compensation and employee health and accident insurance.
+The School purchases commercial insurance for these risks of loss.
 Settled claims resulting from these risks have not exceeded commercial insurance coverage during the last three fiscal years.